dethsi/ionisx_front_test/README.md

 # Welcome to Shitty React

-You will start the technical test front **React** for ionisx. from the moment you start the test you have half an hour to do as many exercises as possible
+You will start the technical test front **React** for ionisx.<br/>
+From the moment you start the test you have half an hour<br/>
+to do as many exercises as possible.<br/>

 # The start
-Before start you need to install all the dependncies.
+Before start you need to install all the dependencies.<br/>
-So copy and paste this command in your terminal :
+So copy and paste this command in your terminal :<br/>

 with **npm**
 ``` cd shitty_react && npm install && npm start```